molinaro-karine/Planty/wp-content/plugins/wpforms-lite/readme.txt

 WPForms is a 100% mobile responsive contact form solution, so your contact forms will always look great on all devices (mobile, tablet, laptop, and desktop).

-WPForms' contact forms are also highly optimized for web and server performance because we understand the importance of speed when it comes to SEO, marketing, and conversion.
+WPForms' contact forms are also highly optimized for web and server performance because we understand the importance of speed when it comes to SEO, marketing, and conversions.
 We can honestly say that WPForms is one of the fastest WordPress contact form builder plugins in the world.

 > <strong>WPForms Pro</strong><br />
-> This plugin is the lite version of the WPForms Pro plugin that comes with all the contact form features you will ever need including email subscription forms, multi-page contact forms, file uploads, conditional logic, payment integrations, form templates, and tons more. <a href="https://wpforms.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend" title="WPForms">Click here to purchase the best premium WordPress contact form plugin now!</a>
+> This plugin is the lite version of the WPForms Pro plugin that comes with all the contact form features you will ever need including email subscription forms, multi-page contact forms, file uploads, conditional logic, extra payment integrations, form templates, and tons more. <a href="https://wpforms.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend" title="WPForms">Click here to purchase the best premium WordPress contact form plugin now!</a>

 We took the pain out of creating contact forms and made it easy.
 Here's why smart business owners, designers, and developers love WPForms, and you will too!